b-data/gsi/README.md

 *  `perl`
 *  `zlib1g`

-These packages as well as `tar` and `curl` must be available on the host.
+These packages, as well as `tar` and `curl`, must be available on the host.

 ## Install